I often hear AI coding feels inconsistent or underwhelming. I’m surprised by this because more often than not, I get good results.

 This structure forces you to think through the problem and gives the AI what it needs to make good decisions.

-But it can get tedious to write these prompts in detail every single time.
+Writing detailed prompts every single time gets tedious.
 So you might want to create “command” templates.
 These are just markdown files that capture your detailed prompts.

-This is one of those things that people don’t leverage enough.
-Especially if your team has a shared folder of commands that everyone is iterating on, you can land up with a powerful set of prompts that you can quickly use to get really good results.
+People don’t leverage this enough.
+If your team maintains a shared folder of commands that everyone iterates on, you end up with a powerful set of prompts you can quickly reuse for strong results.
 I have commands like /write-unit-test.md, /write-pr-desc.md, /debug-ticket.md, /understand-feature.md etc.

-AI agents hit limits: context windows fill up, attention drifts, agents start hallucinating, you get poor results.
-Newer models can run hours‑long coding sessions, but until that is common, the simpler fix is to break work into discrete chunks and plan before coding.
+AI agents hit limits: context windows fill up, attention drifts, hallucinations creep in, results suffer.
+Newer models can run hours‑long coding sessions, but until that’s common, the simpler fix is to break work into discrete chunks and plan before coding.

-Most developers I talk to seem to miss this.
-I can’t stress how important this is, especially when you’re working on slightly longer tasks.
-My post goes into this, and that was the single biggest step‑function improvement in my own AI coding practice.
+Many developers miss this.
+I can’t stress how important it is, especially when you’re working on longer tasks.
+My post covers this; it was the single biggest step‑function improvement in my own AI coding practice.

-One‑shot requests force the agent to plan and execute simultaneously - which doesn’t produce great results.
-If you were to shoot these as PRs to your colleagues for reviewing, how would you break those up.
-You wouldn’t write 10,000 lines so don’t do that with your agents either.
+One‑shot requests force the agent to plan and execute simultaneously — which rarely produces great results.
+If you were to submit these as PRs to your colleagues for review, how would you break them up?
+You wouldn’t ship 10,000 lines, so don’t do that with your agents either.

 Plan → chunk → execute → verify.